qlik-oss/core-assisted-prescription/docs/deploying-swarm.md

 This is done through *AWS Console > EC2 > Security Groups (Select security group created by 'docker-machine') > Inbound (tab)*

-The AMIs could differ between different AWS zones but could be found using [Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/).
+The AMIs can differ between different AWS zones and can be found using [Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/).

 In `swarm.env`: